University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_2.md

 - Does sharing a MLST ST alone provide sufficient evidence that isolates belong to the same outbreak?
 Why or why not?
 - Imagine these nine isolates were received by a public health laboratory investigating a suspected outbreak.
 Based on your analyses, Which isolates would you prioritise for epidemiological follow-up?

-**cgMLST reflection question:**
-Suppose two isolates differ by:
-- 0 cgMLST alleles
-- 3 cgMLST alleles
-- 12 cgMLST alleles
-- 150 cgMLST alleles

-Rank these pairs from most likely to least likely to belong to the same outbreak.